Spinning up a VM now days have become a breeze. You sign with a cloud

 sudo service nginx reload

-Alternatively, this can be done with sudo nginx -t
+Alternatively, this can be done with sudo nginx -t and sudo nginx -s reload.

 Obtain and install the certificates for your server